franciscoengenheiro/space-invaders-app/README.md

 - The code contains **excessive comments**, which hinders readability.
   The comments are also **inconsistent** and written in a language that is not universally understood.

+> [!Important]
-It's worth mentioning that the project was developed in a short period of time, and it was not intended to be maintained or scaled, as the main goal was to learn and practice the Kotlin programming language as a way to introduce programming concepts to students.
+> It's worth mentioning that the project was developed in a short period of time.
+It was not intended to be maintained or scaled, as the main goal was to learn and practice the Kotlin programming language as a way to introduce programming basic concepts to students.
+>
-Nevertheless, such flaws should be addressed in a future version of the game if one is ever developed.
+> Nevertheless, such flaws should be addressed in a future version of the game if one is ever developed.

 ## Authors